Harvest Home (1995 film): Plot

-In a quiet, rural village, Jacinta (Maricel Soriano) patiently tends to her mother Almeda (Armida Siguion-Reyna), a religious and pious woman who has slowly been losing her sanity since the death of her husband Arcadio (Robert Arevalo) several years prior.
-Jacinta is shown to be hard-working in the field and is admired by the women of the village as a dutiful daughter and wife, all in spite of the cold treatment shown by her husband Peping (Tirso Cruz III).
+In a quiet, rural village, Jacinta patiently tends to her mother, Almeda, a religious and pious woman who has slowly been losing her sanity since the death of her husband, Arcadio, several years prior.
+Jacinta is shown to be hard-working in the field and is admired by the women of the village as a dutiful daughter and wife, all in spite of the cold treatment shown by her husband, Peping.

-Meanwhile, her younger sister Clarita (Snooky Serna) has not returned home in ten years since leaving to study in Manila.
-She has since married a lawyer from the city, Joey (Eric Quizon).
+Meanwhile, her younger sister, Clarita, has not returned home in ten years since leaving to study in Manila.
+She has since married a lawyer from the city, Joey.

 Clarita travels with her husband to her hometown to sort out the land titles of Arcadio.
 The sisters are reunited, but Clarita is uneasy being back home.
 Meanwhile, Peping shows animosity towards Clarita and Joey in part due to his previous relationship with Clarita before she left for Manila.

 During a conversation between Joey and Almeda, Almeda discovers Peping's love letters to Clarita that were buried, causing Almeda to become hysterical.
 Jacinta would eventually become furious at Joey because of what happened.
 Peping also told Clarita that he would send letters to her, and Clarita would also do the same thing.
 However, she would give those letters to Jacinta, but Jacinta would hide the letters from both of them.
 While being cleaned up by Jacinta, Almeda told her that an empathetic Joey is about to give the letters to Peping, causing Jacinta to try to attack Joey for attempting to reveal the truth.

 When the family reached the cemetery where Arcadio is buried, Jacinta recalled when her father discovered the letters.
 She reveals that Clarita had been suffering from sexual abuse by Arcadio.
 Clarita had already run away from home, and in an intense confrontation between Jacinta and Arcadio, Jacinta pushed her father, causing his head to hit a sharp object, which killed him.
-Jacinta told her mother about Clarita's sexual abuse under Arcadio, demanding that no one should know about the truth behind Arcadio's death, or else she would slander Clarita as her father's mistress.
+Jacinta told her mother about Clarita's sexual abuse at the hands of Arcadio, demanding that no one should know about the truth behind Arcadio's death, or else she would slander Clarita as her father's mistress.
 Her sanity unraveling, Jacinta expresses her jealousy over their father's favor for Clarita, and they have an intense brawl at the cemetery before Peping breaks it up.

 Their issues resolved, Clarita tells Peping to take care of her sister before she and Joey return to Manila and bring Almeda so she can seek treatment.
 Still mentally ill, Jacinta recalls her father raping Clarita, who managed to escape.
 She would then attempt to seduce Arcadio and tell her father to love her instead, but he would rebuff her with laughter.
 Peping saw Jacinta crying about the incident and promised to take care of her.

 After harvesting rice, Peping watches Jacinta dancing in the fields.